EvangelosStefanos/dqn-assault/README.md

 ## dqn-assault
-  Deep Q network experiments for the atari assault environment
+  Deep Q network experiments for the atari assault environment.